June 3, 2020 | Twentieth Century Berlin: People, Places, Words

 This course is about Berlin, and the story of its tumultuous and epoch defining twentieth century.
 We examine this history through various lenses: the biographies of individuals, the words of writers who bore witness to the vertiginous social, political and physical changes the city underwent, and buildings and monuments whose physical construction, destruction and reconstruction reflected the ideological turmoil and conflict of twentieth century Berlin.

-To read the full course description and access the detailed syllabus, please click here.
+For the full course description and detailed syllabus, please click here.